dylanslewis/stylesync/README.md

 **stylesync** exports code based on templates, which means you can export code that matches your project's platform, language and style.

 The template files look very similar to the exported code, except placeholder values are denoted using a simple templating language, *e.g.* `<#=hex#>`.
-You can find out more about [creating templates](https://github.com/dylanslewis/stylesync/blob/master/Sources/StyleSyncCore/Templates/README.md).
+The [Templates README](https://github.com/dylanslewis/stylesync/blob/master/Sources/StyleSyncCore/Templates/README.md) contains more information templates, with links to some examples.

 ## Continuous integration